mvdzel/ehrsfm-fhir-r5/input/pagecontent/chapter4.md

 be generated.
 This subset illustrates what is needed within an EHR-S. Only a subset of all EHR-S FM functions will apply to any particular EHR-S Functional Profile (FP).

 {% include img.html img="figure2.png" caption="Figure 2.
-Profiling from the EHR-S FM." width="70%" %}
+Profiling from the EHR-S FM" width="70%" %}

 Figure 2 shows that a profile would include all 7 sections of the Functional Model, however it may not be necessary to include all the functions and criteria within each section.
 A profile may include additional functions